Trump referral: What laws the Jan. 6 panel says were broken

 Associated Press

-WASHINGTON (AP) — The Jan.
-6 committee on Monday urged the Justice Department to consider prosecuting Donald Trump for four different crimes — actions that touch not only the former president’s efforts to undo the results of the 2020 presidential election but also his behavior during the Jan.
-6, 2021, insurrection at the U.S. Capitol.
+WASHINGTON (AP) — The House Jan.
+6 committee on Monday urged the Justice Department to consider prosecuting Donald Trump for four different crimes — actions that touch not only the former president’s efforts to undo the results of the 2020 presidential election but also his behavior during last year’s insurrection at the U.S. Capitol.

 Nonetheless, the committee said during its final public meeting that it regarded its report as providing a ” roadmap to justice” — and indeed, focus now shifts to the Justice Department and whether it will concur that the evidence is sufficient for prosecution.